Conditional Extremes with Graphical Models

-Figure \ref{fig:MVT_Prediction_Weak} (right panel) shows the bias in $\mathbb{P}[X_{\mid 3} > u_{\mid 3} \mid X_{3} > u_{X_{3}}]$.
-As expected, the CMEVM estimates are unbiased, the EHM exhibits positive bias, and the three-step SCMEVM with independent residuals exhibits negative bias because not all the components of $X_{\mid 3}$ are independent given $X_{3}$.
+Figure \ref{fig:MVT_Prediction_Weak} (right panel) shows the bias in $\mathbb{P}[\boldsymbol{X}_{\mid 3} > u_{\boldsymbol{X}_{\mid 3}} \mid X_{3} > u_{X_{3}}]$.
+As expected, the CMEVM estimates are unbiased, the EHM exhibits positive bias, and the three-step SCMEVM with independent residuals exhibits negative bias because not all the components of $\boldsymbol{X}_{\mid 3}$ are independent given $X_{3}$.
 Interestingly, the fully parametric SCMEVMs with graphical or saturated covariance structures exhibit a very small negative bias.
-Despite this, the three-step SCMEVM with graphical structure is the least biased and variable model as it minimises the MAE and RMSE for 38 and 46, respectively, of the 75 conditional tail probabilities across all models.
-In comparison, the CMEVM only minimises the metrics 21 and 13 times, respectively.
+Despite this, the three-step SCMEVM with graphical structure is the least biased and variable model as it minimises the MAE and RMSE for 38 and 46 of the 75 conditional tail probabilities, respectively.
+For comparison, the CMEVM minimises the metrics 21 and 13 times, respectively.
 This suggests there is little difference between the CMEVM and the SCMEVM in this scenario.

-Assessing diagnostic plots from the SCMEVM creates no concern with the model fit.
-Therefore, to fix the slight underestimation from the SCMEVMs in Figure \ref{fig:MVT_Prediction_Weak} (right panel), we may need to increase $N'$ used in Algorithm 3.5 of the main text (we let $N' = 250,000$ in this simulation).
-Alternatively, we may wish to simulate data from the fitted model for $X \mid X_{i} > u_{X_{i}}$ for each $i \in V$, rather than for the more general simulation from Section 3.3 in the main text which simulates data for the entire domain with the extreme region corresponding to at least one component is extreme.
+Assessing diagnostic plots from the SCMEVM raises no concerns about the model fit.
+Therefore, to fix the slight underestimation from the SCMEVMs in Figure \ref{fig:MVT_Prediction_Weak} (right panel), we may need to increase $N$ used in Algorithm 3.6 of the main text (we let $N = 250,000$ in this simulation).
+Alternatively, we may wish to simulate data from the fitted model for $\boldsymbol{X} \mid X_{i} > u_{X_{i}}$ for each $i \in V$, rather than using the method outlined in Section 3.3 in the main text which simulates data for the entire domain, with the extreme region corresponding to at least one component being extreme.